imanchee01/AirlineReservationSystem/README.md

-## Name

-Online ticketing system for a fictive airline.
+## Online ticketing system for a fictive airline.

 ## Description
 Requirements:
 • There exist two types of users for the system; company employees and clients.
-For their identification, the UI should provide a login page.
+For their identification, the UI should provide a login page.\\
 • The airline company has its own fleet of aircraft and a number of flight codes; every code has a particular source and destination airport, time slot, week day, and the aircraft assigned to it.
 • Company employees can view and modify flight codes and company’s fleet, i.e., add/edit/ remove